-The Customer Journey: it’s something all marketers will have most likely come across at some point in their careers, but why is it so often overlooked or dismissed?
 Understanding the thought process of your customer is a crucial part of developing an effective and relevant email marketing campaign.
-Getting to know these five simple steps could be the key to your email marketing success.
+Getting to know the five simple steps of the Customer Journey could be the key to your email marketing success.

 What is the Customer Journey?

-In short, the Customer Journey describes the thought process and actions of your customer from finding out about your business (i.e. initial contact) up until becoming a loyal customer (after-sales.)
-It should be the aim of every business that all customers are able to complete all five steps of the process.
-This can mean different things for every type of business (e.g. B2B or B2C) but, on a whole, the main goal of every business is to attract and keep customers.
+The Customer Journey describes the thought process and actions of your customer from finding out about your business (i.e. initial contact) up until becoming a loyal customer (after-sales.)
 This cyclical process is a great basis for your email marketing strategy, and it’s good practice to ensure every email you send is reflective of one step of the Customer Journey.
-Let’s get started!

 Step One: Awareness